shoxabbos/oc-customfields-plugin/README.md

 # oc-customfields-plugin
-This plugin allows add custom any fields to CMS page
+This plugin allows add custom fields to CMS page